xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/index.md

 ## Compatibility

-The **xPack GNU ARM Embedded GCC** is fully compatible with the original ARM GNU Arm Embedded Toolchain distribution.
+The **xPack GNU ARM Embedded GCC** is fully compatible with the original GNU Arm Embedded Toolchain distribution by ARM.

 Occasionally, when bugs are discovered and the yearly ARM release schedule would add unacceptably long delays, the **xPack GNU ARM Embedded GCC**